lbryio/lbry.com/content/news/173-lbry-fund-launches.md

 date: '2018-06-14 12:00:00'
 cover: 'gradient.png'
 ---
-We are very excited to announce the launch of [LBRY.fund](lbry.fund), a new site that gives LBRY developers and community members the opportunity to apply for grants from a pool of 200 million LBC to help them pursue independent projects.
+We are very excited to announce the launch of [LBRY.fund](https://lbry.fund/), a new site that gives LBRY developers and community members the opportunity to apply for grants from a pool of 200 million LBC to help them pursue independent projects.

 ![LBRY.fund home page](https://spee.ch/7/lbryfund.png)

 You can get all the details in the copy of our press release below.
-We can’t build LBRY without the LBRY community, and we can’t wait to see what you come up with in your grant applications!
+We can’t build LBRY without the LBRY Community, and we can’t wait to see what you come up with in your grant applications!

 ## LBRY Inc. Announces Launch of LBRY.fund, Awards First Community Grant to LBRY-C